Blendify/blender-manual/blender_docs/manual/render/post_process/cm_and_exposure.rst

    :width: 250px
    :align: right

-   Different views and exposures of the same render
+   Different views and exposures of the same render.

 `OpenColorIO <https://opencolorio.org/>`__ is integrated into Blender,